The Paris Exposition Universelle of 1878

 In the broad esplanade of the Trocadero park, the orchestra played Charles Gounoud's Vive la France, composed especially for the occasion.
 President Macmahon made a stirring speech; and just as he declared France's third exposition universelle officially open, the rain ceased.
 As the heavens lightened over Paris, throngs of people cheered the President, the exposition commissioners, France, and themselves.
 Multicolored banners streamed from the windows all over the city.
 Traffic was jammed, unable to move; but nobody seemed to mind.
 "There was a block of carriages in all the principal thoroughfares," wrote a British correspondent to the fair, "but the greatest content and hilarity prevailed.
 The weather had cleared, and the gay city of Paris once more justified its name."1

 Seven years after "the terrible year"of 1870-71, France was ready to transcend the Franco-Prussian war and the Commune Revolt.
 To forget those tragic years would be impossible.
 But, to the leaders of the Third Republic, it was equally impossible for France to remain an object of pity and scorn, a has-been power with no sense of national purpose.
 The 1878 exposition universelle was a proclamation, to the nation and the world, that France was ready once again to assume her traditional role as a great civilizing force in human culture.
-"The time had come," wrote Alfred Picard a decade after the event, "for France to lift the veil of sorrow and mourning, and to invite the world to a public festival."2
+"The time had come," wrote Alfred Picard, "for France to lift the veil of sorrow and mourning, and to invite the world to a public festival."2

 BETTER THAN THE EMPIRE